gainwell-ohio/spbm/docs/UPDL and Supporting Documents/Immuno_Agents/systematic_inflammatory.md

 Additional Atopic Dermatitis Criteria

--   Must be prescribed by or in consultation with a dermatologist or allergist/immunologist
 -   Must have at least 10% body surface area (BSA) involvement with **two** of the following: topical corticosteroids, topical calcineurin inhibitors [e.g. Elidel], or topical PDE-4 inhibitors [e.g. Eucrisa] OR atopic dermatitis severe and involves \>25% BSA

 ### Plaque Psoriasis